Hamidreza-Ramezani/QNCCL/graphs/README.md

-In this graph, we measured the speedup of QNCCL in training RN50 on ImageNet while changing the number of GPUs.
+In this graph, we measured the speedup of QNCCL in training RN50 on ImageNet for one epoch while changing the number of GPUs.

 ![Speedup of QNCCL in training RN50 on ImageNet](https://github.com/hamid-ramezani/QNCCL/blob/stochastic_quant/graphs/Figure_7.png)